 Walking with children is fraught with difficulties and concerns for many.
 It does not have to be.
-Get over the initial ‘I don’t want to go’ and once they are out and about it can be extremely satisfying.
+Once over the initial ‘I don’t want to go’ and once they are out and about they will almost inevitably enjoy it.
+It will also stick in their memory for many years after.

-I have based this on primary aged children, in fact mine.
+I have based my advice on primary aged children, in fact mine (back in the day).
 Once a child gets to the age of 12 plus they should be fit and raring to go on most of the walks on this website.
-Under 5 is nearly impossible although at a younger age a backpack offers an opportunity to go further.
+Under 5 is nearly impossible.
+Below 5 a backpack offers an opportunity to go further.
+Whenever I see a parent with a child in a backpack I look on with admiration.

-‘Boring’ is the common refrain on anything that does not involve some scrambling on the rocks, water or other things ‘of interest’.
-A nice wide ridge with splendid 360 degree views does not hit the mark, neither does a path which makes its way up a gradual slope that lasts more than about 20 minutes to half an hour.
+‘Boring’ is a popular comment on anything that does not involve some scrambling on the rocks, water or other things ‘of interest’.
+A nice wide ridge with splendid 360 degree views does not hit the mark (except with the parents).
+Neither does a path which makes its way up a gradual slope for more than half an hour.
 Walking with children has to be fun.

 Afterwards they were happy as sandboys and keen to try another one.
 They will remember their walks forever.